design-participation/skillstube-app/README.md

 First, generate a secure token for signing session data in cookies.
 ~~~~
 # install the cryptography python module if you don't already have it
+# you can do that in the virtualenv of the server (cryptography is part
+# of the requirements), or create your own virtualenv
 pip3 install --user cryptography
 # generate a secure token for authenticating cookies in the app
 python3 src/secrets.template.py | tee src/secrets.py